 *As previously stated, after the session in the office is completed, you will be give a list of substances to be avoided and the length of time of the avoidance.
 Your body will be very sensitive at this time to the items / allergen that you have cleared.
 Most individuals have to stay away from the products for at least 25 hours.
 However, this could be longer in individual situations and will be assessed on each and every visit.

 12. Are there any risks to the patient or potential side effects?

-13. Is there a certain order that must be followed in treating allergens?
+13. Is there a certain order that must be followed in dealing with allergens?

 *The order is very structured and must be followed exactly because one food group is usually linked to the subsequent one.
-Clearing of one allergen could potentially reduce the need for treating another allergen group further down the line.
+Clearing of one allergen could potentially reduce the need for dealing with another allergen group further down the line.

 15. What is the difference between allergy shots and N.A.E.T.?

 *The goal of allergy shots or immunotherapy is to desensitize the individual to the allergen or allergens by injecting a small amount of the substance in the skin.
 Allergy shots typically do not offer long-term results but are primarily used as a symptomatic approach.
 The injection is usually administered in the arm and given 2x per week.
 The dosage is gradually decreased depending on symptoms until a maintenance level is established.
 This process can last for 5 -7 years.
 Shots can be painful when being administered.
 Pain at the injection site, with soreness can also be expected from these shots.

 *N.A.E.T. uses no shots, no needles, and no medications.
 It is a painless session.
 With N.A.E.T., in just a few visits most individuals will achieve positive results in a short time.
 Although the number of sessions varies as a result of the amount of allergens that need to be dealt with, most people can have resolution of a life-long problem in as little as 3 months or a few visits.

 16. How do I setup a consultation with the doctor to see if he can help me?